 Contoured footbeds provide comfy cushioning for the feet.

 The Merrell Moab Adventure Laces are ruggedly good looking shoes that would be at home traversing the city pavements or the trail grounds.
 Wear them with jeans, cargo shorts, or canvas pants.

 The Merrell Moab Adventure Lace utilizes the Vibram outsole technology, which gives the shoes slip-resistance under all weather conditions.
 The tech also provides stability and durability to the footwear.
 FIT.ECO contoured EVA footbeds enhance the plush feel of the sneakers while keeping odor under control.

 Merrell Moab Adventure Lace History

 The Merrell Moab Adventure Lace traces its roots back to the classic Moab.
-The name Moab is actually an acronym for ‘Mother of all Boots’ and, since their debut, the shoes have been a favorite among outdoor enthusiasts who needed support, superior performance, and versatility.
+The name Moab is actually an acronym for ‘Mother of all Cleats’ and, since their debut, the shoes have been a favorite among outdoor enthusiasts who needed support, superior performance, and versatility.
 Merrell brought the footwear back more than ten years later in a reboot called the Moab 2.

 - The Merrell Moab Adventure Lace features mesh and nubuck leather uppers.

 - The shoes weigh about 737 grams and feature a protective rubber toe cap and rand, breathable mesh lining, and molded arch shank made of nylon.